Paratopic

-Paratopic is a 2018 first-person horror video game, released for Linux, macOS, Windows, Nintendo Switch, Xbox One and Xbox Series.
-The game uses a graphical style reminiscent of 32-bit era graphics.
+Paratopic is a 2018 first-person surrealist video game, released for Linux, macOS, Windows, Nintendo Switch, Xbox One and Xbox Series X/S. The game uses a graphical style reminiscent of 32-bit era graphics.
 Later that year, a "Definitive Cut" edition added new locations and objects.
 Paratopic won the "Excellence in Audio" category at the 2019 Independent Games Festival Awards.